ubnt-intrepid/gurobi.go/README.md

 ## Installation

+### Normal Installation

+(In Progress)

+### Development Installation

-1. Install the go library using ` go get github.com/kwesiRutledge/gurobi.go `
+1. Clone the library using `git clone github.com/kwesiRutledge/gurobi.go `
-2. Enter the GOROOT where gurobi.go is installed `cd ~/go/src/github.com/kwesiRutledge/gurobi.go`.
-3. Run the setup script: `go run utils/setup.go`.
+2. Run the setup script from inside the cloned repository: `go generate`.

 Warning: The setup script is designed to only work on Mac OS X.